jxlarrea/voice-satellite-card-integration/DESIGN.md

 The timeout resets on any pipeline activity (`run-start`, `wake_word-end`).

+**Interaction guard:** When the idle timeout fires, it checks whether the user is mid-interaction (state is WAKE_WORD_DETECTED, STT, INTENT, or TTS) or TTS audio is still playing.
+If so, it defers by resetting itself rather than killing the active interaction.
+This prevents the timeout from interrupting a conversation if someone sets a short `pipeline_idle_timeout` combined with a slow LLM response.

 ### 8.3 Pipeline Response Timeout

 The `pipeline_timeout` value (default 60 seconds) is sent to Home Assistant in the `timeout` field of the pipeline run config.
 If the entire interaction exceeds this duration, HA sends an error event.